Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "Marion...sorry," Derry said.
 "They're visiting from San Francisco."

 From San Francisco, Alyssa thought.
 I knew Lorna in San Francisco.
-Three weeks ago, we saved the girls from that ghost in their house.
-And two weeks ago, the girls came over to The Manor.
-And I told them a pirate witch story.
+Last month we saved the girls from that ghost in their house.
+And after that, the girls came over to The Manor.
+And I told them a pirate story.

 "It's a pleasure to meet you, Ms. Milano," Neil said.